On this page

 - New Zealand's NDC(external link) October 2016

-The UNFCCC Kyoto Protocol was agreed in Kyoto, Japan in 1997, after it became clear the existing provisions for emissions reduction in the Convention were inadequate.
+The UNFCCC Kyoto Protocol was agreed in Kyoto, Japan in 1997, and entered into force in February 2005.
 New Zealand is a party to the Kyoto Protocol.

 First commitment period (CP1) 2008 to 2012